andmarkan/GrumpyWizards.github.io/ngmarkdown/app/features/home/home.md

 tab,
 untab

+##Textarea only
+If you simply want a textarea without the toolbars then use:

+    <wiz-markdown-input content="mdTextarea"></wiz-markdown-input>

 #Syntax highlighting

 [highlight.js](http://highlightjs.org/) is built in so all you need to do is pick a theme and drop the css link in the head of your webpage e.g.